-On this day in 1933, President Franklin D. Roosevelt signs an executive order creating the Works Progress Administration (WPA).
+On May 6, 1935, President Franklin D. Roosevelt signs an executive order creating the Works Progress Administration (WPA).
 The WPA was just one of many Great Depression relief programs created under the auspices of the Emergency Relief Appropriations Act, which Roosevelt had signed the month before.
 The WPA, the Public Works Administration (PWA) and other federal assistance programs put unemployed Americans to work in return for temporary financial assistance.
 Out of the 10 million jobless men in the United States in 1935, 3 million were helped by WPA jobs alone.

 Opponents of the New Deal in Congress gradually pared back WPA appropriations in the years leading up to World War II.
 By 1940, the economy was roaring back to life with a surge in defense-industry production and, in 1943, Congress suspended many of the programs under the ERA Act, including the WPA.